influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/where.md

 The `WHERE` clause supports `conditional_expressions` on fields, tags, and timestamps.

 {{% note %}}
-**NOTE:** InfluxDB does not support using OR in the WHERE clause to specify multiple time ranges.
+**Note:** InfluxDB does not support using OR in the WHERE clause to specify multiple time ranges.
 For example, InfluxDB returns an empty response for the following query:

 ```sql
 > SELECT * FROM "mydb" WHERE time = '2020-07-31T20:07:00Z' OR time = '2020-07-31T23:07:17Z'`